Housing and residence life regulations

 Overnight Guests

 Hall meetings are held periodically and are mandatory for all residents.
-Meetings are for the explanation of rules and procedures or to address problems or concerns.
+Meetings are for explaining rules and procedures or addressing problems or concerns.

 Pets and Animals

-With the exception of service and support animals, fish are the only pets and animals permitted within the University residence halls.
-No other pets are permitted in any residence hall.
-All residents in the room must consent to maintaining a fish tank in their assigned room and are held equally responsible for violations of the pet policy, regardless of pet ownership.
-The Office of Housing and Residence Life reserves the right to require immediate removal of the pet(s) and charge the resident(s) for all costs incurred in removal of the pet(s).
-Any cost associated with the possession of a pet, including damaged furniture, cleaning, pest control, etc., will be charged to the room.
+With the exception of service and emotional support animals approved by the Student Accessibility Services office, no pets or animals of any kind other than fish (maximum 10-gallon tank) are allowed in the residence halls or on the property immediately surrounding these facilities.
+The Office of Housing and Residence Life reserves the right to require immediate removal of the pet(s) and charge the resident(s) for all costs incurred in the removal of the pet(s).
+Any cost associated with possessing a pet, including damaged furniture, cleaning, pest control, etc., will be charged to the room.

-See the University’s Pets, Service, and Support Animals Policy for additional information.
+See the University’s Pets and Demonstration Animals policy for additional information.

 Prohibited Items

-The following list of items prohibited on Lynn University property has been established to promote an environment that is safe to all community members.
+The following list of items prohibited on Lynn University property has been established to promote a safe environment for all community members.
 Possession or use of a prohibited item is considered a violation of the Student Code of Conduct.
 A person found responsible for violating the prohibited items policy may face sanctions up to and including expulsion from the University.
 The University reserves the right to prohibit additional items without notice.

 1. Antennas/Satellite Dishes: External antennas of any type are prohibited;